aminrafiei/laravel-chunker/README.md

 # Laravel Chunker

-This package help you handle chunk file request and finally make it to one file.
+This package help you to handle chunk files in Laravel easily, and at the end it convert files to one file.

 ## Installation